FlowFuse/website/src/blog/2024/08/comparing-dashboard-2-with-uibuilder.md

 ### UI-Builder

 [UI-Builder](https://github.com/TotallyInformation/node-red-contrib-uibuilder/graphs/contributors) has been an active project for a long time and remains active.
 However, there has been a noticeable decline in development activity starting in early 2024.
-While the project continues to be maintained, it does not have a dedicated team and does not receive regular updates as frequently as some other projects.
+While the project continues to be maintained, it does not have a dedicated, full-time team.

 ![Screenshot of the UI-Builder GitHub commit chart](./images/ui-builder-commits.png)
 _Screenshot of the UI-Builder GitHub commit chart._

-## How Extensive is the Collection of UI Elements?
+## How Extensive is the Collection of Pre-Built UI Elements?

 ### Node-RED Dashboard 2.0